gbetances089/qa-remote-challenge/README.md

 console.log(result)
 ```

-In this code snippet we create a process variable called *message_content* that contains a string as a value.
-Variables are always defined in JSON format.
+In this code snippet we start an instance of the process definition with the `bpmnProcessId`: `hiring-process` and additionaly create a process variable called *message_content* that contains a string as a value.

 For the complete code see the [`deploy-and-start-instance.js`](deploy-and-start-instance.js) file.
-You can run it using the following command.
+To run it use the following command.

 ```bash
 node deploy-and-start-instance.js
 ```

 You can now monitor your instances in [Operate](https://docs.camunda.io/docs/components/operate/).
 Open the cluster overview in the Console app and launch Operate.
 In the processes view you will see the process model, a table with running process instances and a filter panel on the left.
 All instances should be running, visualized with a green token waiting in the Service Task with the name **Hire Me**.
 By selecting the process instance ID in the list of instances you can drill down to a single instance.
-In this view it is possible to retriev the process variables.
+In this view it is possible to retrieve the process variables.

 ### Job Worker